lokeshllkumar/pswd-cli/README.md

 # pswd-cli
-A CLI tool to locally store and manage passwords for services using Go, cobra-cli, and SQLite.
+A CLI tool to locally store and manage passwords for services built using Go, cobra-cli, and SQLite.